GOkwori/Toons-Quiz/README.md

 ### Wireframes

-CN Toons Quiz Game's development process began with the creation of detailed wireframes using Balsamiq wireframes.
+Toons Quiz Game's development process began with the creation of detailed wireframes using Balsamiq wireframes.
 These wireframes served as blueprints for the game's design, ensuring a user-friendly interface and a seamless experience across various screens.

 ![Home Page](documentation/wireframes/welcome-page.png)
 ![Game Page](documentation/wireframes/game-page.png)